leosuky/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 12 - Create a script that creates a directory called mydir with permissions 751 in the working directory.\n Task 13 - Write a script that changes the group owner to school for the file hello.\n Task 14 - Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.\n
+Task 15 - Write a script that changes the owner and the group owner of _hello to vincent and staff respectively.\n